 All of these skills have contributed to my development as a learner and have taught me things about myself.
 Now that I have completed the personal project, I can take everything I have learned and apply it to my other subjects and my personal work.
 While it took a lot of effort and was stressful at times, I am happy with everything I achieved through my personal project.
 I hope that my songs also make a lasting impression with the audience who helped to create them.

 Although my parents are Dutch and American, for most of my life I have lived in Japan.
 Belonging to an international community and my travel opportunities over the years have opened my eyes to global perspectives from different countries.
 While a lot of my travel has been in western countries, I have been on a few trips to other Asian countries, including Indonesia, Malaysia and Thailand.
 One trip that I found very interesting was my visit to Qatar in ninth grade, as it was my first visit of an Arab country, and there were several aspects that differed from Japan.
+Because Qatar is such a small country, I didn’t know much about it before visiting and therefore did not know what to expect.

 Visit to the Beach